DappDevs/presentations/content/ethereum-history.md

 ???

 So, what is Ethereum?
-First a little backstory...
+First a little back story...

 Ethereum originated from a young Russian-Canadian programmer named Vitalik Buterin.
 Vitalik's father had introduced Buterin to Bitcoin in 2012 at age 17,